-It has a long history of hosting visiting scholars and students from China because Manchester has a large Chinese community and, to many students, is a 'home away from home'.
+The University of Manchester is Britain's largest single-site university.
+We have a long history of hosting visiting scholars and students from China.
+Manchester has a large Chinese community and, to many students, it is a 'home away from home'.

 Other miscellaneous information

 The University offers a dedicated careers fair for our Chinese students looking for work in China at the end of their studies in Manchester.
 In addition there is also a dedicated China careers portal within our careers service website.

 Our award-winning careers service provides information and advice for all international students on:

 - getting a part-time job or relevant work experience;